 While some states have laws banning the private possession of big cats, others have weak or no laws in place at all, leaving them to suffer in any number of situations that can range from simply not meeting their needs to being downright abusive.

 While the situations they may be kept in vary, none are appropriate for these apex predators.
 Keeping them confined isn't just harming them, it's also putting communities and first responders at risk.

 Now, Congress has an opportunity to change that.

-The Big Cat Public Safety Act, which was reintroduced in the House by Representatives last year by Michael Quigley of Illinois and Brian Fitzpatrick of Pennsylvania, would address this issue by closing loopholes in existing legislation by prohibiting private ownership of big cats, in addition to making it illegal for exhibitors to allow the public to interact with cubs.
+The Big Cat Public Safety Act would close loopholes in existing legislation by prohibiting private ownership of big cats, in addition to making it illegal for exhibitors to allow the public to interact with cubs.